You are hereHow to Grow Cannabis: 10 Steps

 For those growers lucky enough to know other cannabis growers in real life, getting plants is usually pretty simple.
 Many cannabis collectives and dispensaries will happily sell you clones or seeds.
 A great advantage of purchasing clones or seeds from a trusted source is that you know you can trust the genetics you are receiving.

 Yet many people do not know any other growers in real life.
-For these soon-to-be growers, the best option is to purchase cannabis seeds online from a breeder or seed bank.
+For these soon-to-be growers, the best option may be to purchase cannabis seeds online from a breeder or seed bank.

-Surprising Fact: No one in the US has ever gone to jail or prison from simply ordering cannabis seeds online.
+Surprising Fact: No one in the US has ever gone to jail or prison from simply ordering cannabis seeds online from overseas.

 Get Clones - You need to know someone with live female cannabis plants if you want to get clones.
 Many cannabis dispensaries and collectives will sell clones to prospective growers, or you might know someone who can give you a clone.
-Learn what you need to do to take clones from a "Mother" plant here: http://growweedeasy.com/complete-guide-cloning-marijuana
+Learn how to make your own cannabis clones!

 (skip this step if you started with clones)